Vasu77df/VasuperSiteSource/content/posts/greengrass_notes.md

 ---
-title: "Notes on AWS Greengrass"
+title: "My notes on AWS Greengrass"
 date: 2024-06-09
 description: "These are my notes on AWS IoT Greengrass"
 type: "post"
 showTableOfContents: true
-tags: ["aws", greengrass, "iot"]
+tags: ["aws", "greengrass", "iot"]
 ---

-#Greengrass Concepts Basics
+# Greengrass Concepts Basics

 GG is a edge runtime with a deployment and management mechanism for the egde runtime